 The phrase "the last" refers to people who are "last."
 Also, the understood verb in this clause may be supplied.
 Alternate translation: "those who are last will be first"

-They were on the road ... and Jesus was going ahead of them
+They were on the road \dots and Jesus was going ahead of them those who were following behind

 "Jesus and his disciples were walking on the road ... and Jesus was in front of his disciples"